 Overall software market size and our market position are described.

-Home Video Game Software Markets (package)
+Home Video Game Software Markets - Package and digital download contents -

-PC Online and Downloadable Content (DLC) Market
+PC Online Market

 Mobile Content Market